Determination of nuclear quadrupole moments for $^{25}$Mg, $^{87}$Sr, and $^{135,137}$Ba via configuration-interaction combined with a coupled-cluster approach: Conclusion

-By incorporating the measured electric quadrupole hyperfine-structure constants and our calculated electric-field gradients of these states, we determined the nuclear quadrupole moments of $^{25}$Mg, $^{87}$Sr, $^{135}$Ba, and $^{137}$Ba to be 0.203(2)~b, 0.336(4)~b, 0.161(2)~b, and 0.246(4)~b, respectively.
-The nuclear quadrupole moment of $^{25}$Mg determined by us is highly consistent with the value obtained from the muonic X-ray experiment.
-Our calculated nuclear quadrupole moment of $^{87}$Sr is consistent not only with the previously extracted values from the $5p_{3/2}$ state of $^{87}$Sr$^{+}$ but also with those from the $5s5p$ $^3\!P^o_{1}$ and $5s5p$ $^3\!P^o_{2}$ states of $^{87}$Sr. Moreover, our nuclear quadrupole moments of $^{135,137}$Ba are in agreement with the earlier results derived from the $6p_{3/2}$ state of $^{135,137}$Ba$^{+}$.
+By combining the measured electric-quadrupole hyperfine-structure constants with our calculated electric-field gradients for the relevant states, we obtain nuclear quadrupole moments of 0.203(2) b, 0.336(4) b, 0.161(2) b and 0.246(4) b for $^{25}$Mg, $^{87}$Sr, $^{135}$Ba, and $^{137}$Ba, respectively.
+Our value for $^{25}$Mg agrees with the muonic X-ray result considering the uncertainty.
+The $^{87}$Sr quadrupole moment is consistent with earlier extractions from the $5p_{3/2}$ state of $^{87}$Sr$^{+}$ as well as from the the $5s5p$ $^3\!P^o_{1}$ and $5s5p$ $^3\!P^o_{2}$ states of $^{87}$Sr, and the nuclear quadrupole moments of $^{135,137}$Ba agree with those derived from the $6p_{3/2}$ state of $^{135,137}$Ba$^{+}$.
 Nevertheless, there are approximately 10\% and 4\% discrepancies between our nuclear quadrupole moments of $^{87}$Sr and $^{137}$Ba and the currently adopted values~\cite{Pekka2018MP} obtained from the $4d_{5/2}$ state of $^{87}$Sr$^{+}$ and the $5d_{3/2,5/2}$ state of $^{137}$Ba$^{+}$.
-Since our nuclear quadrupole moment values were obtained through the statistical averaging of multiple states of neutral atoms, we are confident that our final recommended values are both accurate and reliable.
-Based on a recently high-precision theoretical work~\cite{Chakraborty2025arxiv}, we think that the previous experimental measurement results of the $4d_{5/2}$ state of $^{87}$Sr$^{+}$ need to be further verified.
-Given that the contribution of triple excitations is not currently taken into account in our coupled-cluster calculations and the three-body interaction potential is also neglected, there is still room for improvement in our method.
-We also think that it is still meaningful to further verify the nuclear quadrupole moments of $^{135,137}$Ba through other theoretical calculations or new measurements.
+These discrepancies between neutral-atom- and ion-based extractions remain to be clarified by further experimental and theoretical works.
+The recent work indicates that the triple excitations contribute $1-2\%$ to the electric-quadrupole hyperfine-structure constants of the $d_{3/2}$ and $d_{5/2}$ states in Sr$^{+}$ and Ba$^{+}$~\cite{Chakraborty2025arxiv}.
+To enhance further the accuracy of nuclear quadrupole moments derived with the RCI+CC calculations, the triple excitation contributions need to be included.